DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 34 - 10.03.2024.md

 - Tessa is riding a mirage worm.
 - Linnaeus and Bo want to return to school to avenge their friends.
 - Linnaeus has a limit on how many words per day he wants to hear Simp speak.
 Simp has to make himself invisible to avoid incurring his wrath.
+- We start heading North (Back to Desteria)
+- DJ Error on the Track